 Please check yourself in for your treatment.
 You do this by scanning the barcode on your appointment card at the nurse's desk.
-Once you have checked in you can take a seat in the waiting room.
+If it is not your first treatment, once you have checked in you can take a seat in the waiting room.